 - Close pet doors securely at night.

-- Use taste and odor repellents such as Ropel.
-Saturate sponges or rags with household ammonia and place them in areas that attract raccoons.
+- Use taste and odor repellents that repel raccoons but do not harm them.
+Saturate sponges or rags with household ammonia and place them on pie tins or plates in areas frequented by raccoons.

 - If raccoons bother your fishpond, cover the water around the circumference of the pond with one-foot wide chicken wire mesh, submerging it under the surface.
 It should be too unstable and flimsy to support the weight of a raccoon.
 Leave the center of the pond free of wire.
 If the pond is at least 3 feet deep in the middle, place some cinder blocks (the kind with spaces in them) there under water for the fish to hide under.
 Use repellents around the perimeter of the fishpond but not in it.

-- After making sure that there are no raccoons or other wildlife inside, securely close all vent screens located both near the eaves and next to your home’s crawl space with 1/4” hardware cloth.
+- After making sure that there are no raccoons or other wildlife inside your home’s attic or in the crawl space under the floor of your house, securely close all vent screens and other openings in those areas with 1⁄4-inch hardware cloth.

 - Encourage your neighbors to take the same preventive steps as you are taking to deter raccoons.